Lower Montmartre – Pigalle: artists, paintings, studios and jazz

 A Woman Seated by a Vase of Flowers, Race Horses in Front of the Stands and the Opera Orchestra all date from his time here.

-The last stop on this tour is the site of the second Chat Noir (1885 – 1896) cabaret and its famous and sophisticated shadow-play theatre.
+The last stop on this tour is the site of the second Chat Noir, 1885 – 1896, cabaret which featured a sophisticated shadow-play theatre.

-It was situated at 12 Rue Victor Massé which is point 18 on the map.
-This was a very famous Montmartre institution.
+The famous Montmartre institution was situated at 12 Rue Victor Massé which is point 18 on the map.

-I talk about the Chat Noir on the history and culture of Montmartre page.
+I look at the Chat Noir on the history and culture of Montmartre page.

 Finishing the walk